UmerProjects/Ecommerce-Backend-in-Express-Js/README.md

 **Its An Ecommerce Backend using Express js and MongoDb**

-  Its Registered The users in user database as USER Database in mongoDb
+  It Registered The users in user database as USER Database in mongoDb

   Then it login the user based on their email and password